Ideas that change the world are often the most controversial

 After Volvo introduced the 3-point safety belt, they faced a world of criticism.
 Since then, it has saved more than a million lives.
 Now it's time for the next step.
 For everyone's safety.

 To send a strong signal about the dangers of speeding, Volvo reduced the top speed of all our new cars to 112 mph in 2020.
-Volvo are also looking at how smart speed control and geofencing technology could automatically limit speeds near schools and hospitals in the future.
+Volvo is also looking at how smart speed control and geofencing technology could automatically limit speeds near schools and hospitals in the future.

 Driver monitoring cameras

-To help address intoxication and distraction in traffic, Volvo are working on new in-car solutions.
+To help address intoxication and distraction in traffic, Volvo is working on new in-car solutions.
 Driver monitoring cameras, together with other sensors, will allow the car to intervene when a clearly intoxicated or distracted driver risks serious injury or death.

 Volvo recently introduced the Care Key, aimed at addressing speeding.
 With the Care Key, Volvo car owners can put a speed cap on the car when lending it to a younger family member or less experienced driver as a way of ensuring a safer ride.